-The ELI Intensive English Program follows the same requirements listed for international students, however, it does not require the TOEFL.
+The ELI Intensive English Program follows the same requirements listed for international students; however, no TOEFL is required.
 Students need to have the equivalent of a high school diploma.
-See page 11 for more information on our ELI program or contact the ELI at eli@hawaii.edu.
+See page 13 for more information on our ELI program or contact the ELI at international@lcc.hawaii.edu.